 Instructions

-- In a large pot, saute the onion in olive oil until soft and slightly translucent.
+- In a large pot, saute the onion in olive oil until soft and translucent.

-- Add the garlic, carrots, and celery, and saute for a few more minutes until the vegetables are soft.
+- Add the garlic, carrots, and celery, and cook for a few more minutes until the vegetables soften.

-- Add the vegetable broth, diced tomatoes with their juices, and Italian seasoning, and bring to a boil.
+- Stir in the vegetable broth, diced tomatoes with their juices, and Italian seasoning, and bring to a boil.

-- Stir in the kidney beans, green beans, and pasta, and cook, stirring occasionally, until the noodles are al dente.
-Taste, add salt and pepper, as desired, and enjoy.
+- Add the kidney beans, green beans, and pasta.
+Cook, stirring occasionally, until the pasta is al dente.
+Season with salt and pepper to taste and enjoy.

 Serving suggestions

-I personally love eating a bowl (or two) of Vegan Minestrone Soup with some toasted sourdough bread rubbed with fresh garlic and brushed with olive oil.
+I love eating this vegan minestrone soup with toasted sourdough bread rubbed with fresh garlic and brushed with olive oil.

 It's also wonderful served with a simple green salad tossed with pomegranate vinaigrette dressing, green olive dressing, or white balsamic vinaigrette.